Nesvilab/MSFragger/tutorial_fragpipe.md

 ### Spectral library generation
 Spectral libraries can be generated within closed search-based workflows.
 A library will be generated for each experiment specified in the 'Workflow' tab.
 Experiments must contain more than one spectral file.

+When building a library from fractionated data, using one of the fractions for reference retention time (RT) calibration is not recommended.
+Instead, select ciRT for human samples or iRT spike-in peptides for other organisms if possible.

 **Note:** To use EasyPQP, you will need to update to the latest version.
 Open an Anaconda Prompt command line window and run these two commands:

 `pip uninstall --yes easypqp`